-To declare jagged arrays, use successive square bracket pairs for each dimension.
-Here is an example of declaring a jagged twodimensional array, where the outermost dimension is 3:
+Jagged arrays are declared using successive square brackets to represent each dimension.
+Here is an example of declaring a jagged two-dimensional array, where the outermost dimension is 3:

 '''

 int[][] matrix = new int[3][];

 '''

 The inner dimensions aren't specified in the declaration because, unlike a rectangular array, each inner array can be an arbitrary length.
 Each inner array is implicitly initialized to null rather than an empty array.
 Each inner array must be created manually: